 Historically, Zhejiang Haowei has issued 1,456,411 restricted shares to certain employees of ours, which were replaced with 11,253,356 restricted shares of our company held by Nanometa Ltd., the nominee of our equity incentive trust designated to such employees.
-As of the date of this prospectus, 5,795,547 restricted shares and options have been granted and 383,016 restricted shares have been forfeited due to the termination of employees.
+As of the date of this prospectus, 5,876,678 (after giving effect to the 2-for-1 share consolidation effective from January 31, 2024) restricted shares and options have been granted and 506,645 (after giving effect to the 2-for-1 share consolidation after to the 2-for-1 share consolidation effective from January 31, 2024) restricted shares and options have been forfeited due to the termination of employees.